-- Time limits: You can set time limits to control when children are allowed to log on to the computer.
+You can set time limits to control when children are allowed to log on to the computer.
 Time limits prevent children from logging on during the specified hours.
 You can set different logon hours for every day of the week.
 If they’re logged on when their allotted time ends, they’ll be automatically logged off.
-This will really helps you if your child use computer continuously for longer time period.
+This will really help you if your child uses the computer continuously for a longer time period.

-So with Parental Controls you can controls your Child activities and how he/she uses the computer.
+So with Parental Controls, you can control your Child’s activities and how he/she uses the computer.

 Stay tuned, in my next article I will tell you about how to install advanced features such as Web filtering, activity reports, etc. using Parental Controls.